simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 # Azure Key Vault
 Now let's use a best practices approach, the Azure Key Vault for getting our `secrets`.

-## Create a Key vault with Azure CLI
+## Create a Key Vault with Azure CLI
 ### Login to Azure with:
 ```json
 az login